LiviuCP/Matrix/README.md

-# Matrix
-A template library implementing a bidimentional matrix class.
+Matrix is template library class implementing bidimensional arrays (matrixes) that are dynamically allocatable.

 0. DISCLAIMER:

 Thanks for using this library!

 However please do not use it in critical applications.
 Although I tested the functionality to my best knowledge and effort there might still be bugs or crashes within the code.
+Also it might pose some security concerns.
+For example when the memory is de-allocated it is not overwritten by using a memset(_s) or similar method.

 To conclude: use it at your own risk, I will not be held accountable for any damages it might cause whatsoever.
 Thanks for understanding!